ardnew/STUSB4500/README.md

 This library has been rewritten and ported to Go for use with the [TinyGo Project](https://tinygo.org/), with improved performance, stability, and device compatibility.

-If feasible, I highly recommend you use that software for future projects ([tinygo-stusb4500](https://github.com/ardnew/tinygo-stusb4500)), because it is subjected to more comprehensive testing, supports many more chips and boards, and won't suffer from the fate of Arduino's I2C software library (i.e., it will run better).
+If feasible, I highly recommend you use that software for future projects ([tinygo-stusb4500](https://github.com/ardnew/tinygo-stusb4500)), because it is subjected to more comprehensive testing, supports many more chips and boards, and won't suffer from the fate of Arduino's Wire (I²C) library (i.e., it will run better).